 Outstanding service to the institution, profession, or community

-Outstanding involvement in student success activities and professional growth and development must be integrated within the criteria above.
+Outstanding involvement in student success activities and professional growth and development will be integrated within the criteria above and evaluated individually.

 Noteworthy achievement is required in at least two of the above numbered categories, one of which must be teaching/instruction, but is not required in all categories.
 Noteworthy achievement as referenced in BOR Policy 8.3.7.3 is reflective of a 4 or 5 on the common Likert Scale.
 (4.4 Faculty Evaluation Systems) The faculty member’s length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be tenured, but neither the possession of a doctorate degree nor longevity of service is a guarantee of tenure.

-Likert scale.
+Evaluation of Tenure portfolios will utilize the common Likert scale and be documented using the Common Likert Form.

 Individual academic units of the University, along with the University Library or any other academic unit, may adopt additional and/or higher standards, as well as more detailed criteria and procedures for tenure.